rvbug/neovim/README.md

   - `brew install neovim` - This will install NeoVim
   - `brew install fd` - Alternative to *find* command
   - `brew install ripgrep` - Real time grep
   - `brew upgrade nvim` - If you want to upgrade to the latest stable version of neovim

+# Packages
+  - Lazy - We will be using Lazy as our package manager.
+This is much more efficient
+  - Color Scheme - This is personal preference, you can install the package you like

-# Config Files
+# Folder Structure

 - `~/.config/nvim/init.lua` - Is where nvim looks for the 1st file

-# Folder Structure

 # Beginners
 If you are new to Vim (Vi) or NeoVim, please check the following materials to get started.

-`Please note: `
- - VI/VIM in general has a learning curve but speed will gradually increase and you will become more efficient
- - Suggestion is to start with VI motion and learn Lua
- - Lua is a very small scripting laguage